nvme0/SpringBootApp/README.md

 ## System Requirements

-Mandatory
+### Mandatory

 - Java SE installed on your system
-- An modern web browser that is up to date (Firefox, Chrome, Brave, Safari, Opera etc)
+- A modern web browser that is up to date (Firefox, Chrome, Brave, Safari, Opera etc)

-Optional
+### Optional

 - Node Package Manager (npm) to build React frontend.
-It comes prebuilt with this repo.
+The frontend comes prebuilt with this repo.

 ## Technologies Used